jsoto3000/js-udacity-eda-project-master/README.md

 1. Download or clone the repository onto your machine.
 2. Extract the .zip file
 3. Open js_udacity_eda_red_wine_proj_201810.html in your browser.
-4. Alternatively you can open the RStudio raw oe the provided .pdf file.
+4. Alternatively you can open the RStudio raw or the provided .pdf file.
-5. In addition you may access the .pdf file directly here: [.pdf file](https://jsoto3000.github.io/js-lab-animal-trading-card-basic-master/ ".pdf file").
+5. In addition you may access the .pdf file directly here: [pdf file](https://github.com/jsoto3000/js-udacity-eda-project-master/blob/master/js_udacity_eda_red_wine_proj_201810.pdf "pdf file").

 # Project Overview